Offshore Vessel Construction Disputes

 If the cancelling date had not yet arisen, then the purported cancellation by the buyer is likely to be a repudiatory breach of contract, entitling the builder to accept that cancellation as bringing the contract to an end, and to claim damages.

-The complexity of the arbitration will be substantially increased if the builder purported to tender the vessel for delivery before the buyer served its cancellation notice.
+The complexity of the arbitration will be increased substantially if the builder purported to tender the vessel for delivery before the buyer served its cancellation notice.

 If the builder has purported to tender the vessel for delivery before the buyer tries to cancel, then in addition to arguments as to whether the builder was entitled to an extension of time, and therefore the buyer cancelled too early, there will also be an argument whether the vessel was in a deliverable condition when tendered for delivery.